-The iconic Ayers Rock, called Uluru in the aboriginal language, is located c.25km from the Ayers Rock airport, and the nearest (and only) accommodation is at Ayers Rock Resort (Yulara township) (20km).
+The iconic Ayers Rock, called Uluru in the aboriginal language, is located c.25km from the Ayers Rock airport, and the nearest (and only) accommodation is at Ayers Rock Resort (Yulara township) (20km from Ayers Rock).
 You can self-drive from your accommodation to Ayers Rock if you have a rental car, or take the scheduled coach transport from Ayers Rock Resort (AUD60 return, fixed timings).
 There are also guided tours you can join which include transport.
-Ayers Rock is within national park boundaries and entry to the national park costs USD25/adult (valid for 3 consecutive days from purchase).
+Ayers Rock is within national park boundaries and entry to the national park costs AUD25/adult (valid for 3 consecutive days from purchase).

 Excerpt of area map (Source: Ayers Rock Resort website)

 There are a number of walks available at Uluru, which are mainly shorter versions of the full Base Walk (Grade 3, 10.6km loop).
-It is also possible to climb Uluru, weather permitting, but this is discouraged by the local aboriginal people due to cultural/religious reasons.
+It is also possible to climb Uluru (we didn’t), weather permitting, but this is discouraged by the local aboriginal people due to cultural/religious reasons.

 Excerpt of Uluru map (Source: Ayers Rock Resort website)